stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 05 (P2L1) - Requirements Engineering.md

 > Consider an information system for a gym.
 In the list below (provided), mark all the requirements that you believe are pertinent.

-1. _Is the above list complete?_ No
+1. _Is the above list complete_?
+No

 ### Irrelevant Requirements Quiz

-_Why can irrelevant requirements be harmful?_
+_Why can irrelevant requirements be harmful_?

 - They can introduce inconsistency
 - They can waste project resources